RonnyNehme/ETL_Spain_Municipalities_Weather/README.md

 Creating a SQL database of municipalities.
 Finding the top 15 most populous municipalities from API.
 Weather prevision for those 25 municipalities. (https://api.open-meteo.com/v1/forecast/")

+See the html_README version of the code to see the output.